 THE MEASURES OF A MAN AND AN ANGEL

-To understand this peculiar point and way of reasoning, you should consider the book of Revelation chapter 21 when John, in connection with the New Jerusalem, had a vision similar to the Ezekiel’s one.
+To understand this particular point and way of reasoning, you should consider the book of Revelation chapter 21 when John, in connection with the New Jerusalem, had a vision similar to Ezekiel’s one.
 In the Greek text John, the writer, refers to the measures of the city as to be given according to a man’s measure and an angel’s.
 Let’s consider the text, where John writes:

 “So he carried me away in the power of the spirit to a great and lofty mountain and he showed me the holy city Jerusalem coming down out of heaven from God….It had a great and lofty wall and had twelve gates….Now the one who was speaking with me was holding as a measure a golden reed that he might measure the city and its gates and its wall.
 And the city lies foursquare, and its length is as great as its breadth.
-And he measured the city with the reed, twelve thousands furlongs; its length and breadth and height are equal.
+And he measured the city with the reed, twelve thousand furlongs; its length and breadth and height are equal.
 Also, he measured its wall, one hundred and forty-four cubits, according to a man’s measure, at the same time an angel’s.”
 Revelation 21:10-17

 (Here below you can find part of the original Greek text of Revelation as presented by Westcott and Hort in 1881 and the rendering of verse 17 according to several different Bible translations)